Find synonyms Find exact match

 In a systematic review, compared with placebo, treatment with tricyclic or related drugs was associated with a reduction of approximately one wet night per week .
 Approximately 20 percent of children became dry (14 consecutive nights) during therapy (versus 5 percent with placebo, relative risk for failure 0.77, 95% CI 0.72-0.83).
 The rate of relapse was 96 percent after discontinuation of therapy.
 TCAs and desmopressin were similarly effective during therapy.

 Although other TCAs are effective, imipramine is used most often in the treatment of enuresis.
-It is the only TCA recommended by the National Institute for Health and Clinical Excellence guidelines .
+It is the only TCA recommended by the National Institute for Health and Care Excellence guidelines .
 Imipramine should be administered one hour before bedtime .
 Imipramine is supplied in 10 mg, 25 mg, and 50 mg tablets.
 The initial dose is 10 to 25 mg at bedtime and may be increased by 25 mg if there is no response after one week.
 On average, the bedtime dose is 25 mg for children five to eight years of age and 50 mg for older children.
 The dose should not exceed 50 mg in children between 6 and 12 years of age and 75 mg in children ≥12 years of age.

 The response to imipramine should be assessed after one month.
 If there is no improvement after three months, it should be discontinued; imipramine should be discontinued gradually .
 If imipramine therapy is successful, the family should taper to the lowest effective dose.
 Approximately every three months, imipramine should be discontinued for at least two weeks to decrease the risk of tolerance .